Preventing Holiday Heart Issues

 Finding just the right gift.
 Preparing for company.
 Long hours cooking.
 Then hours of clean up.
 Late nights socializing.
 Long days on the road.
 Hazardous travel conditions.

 Holiday activities trigger a spike in cardiovascular events, such as heart attacks.
-There is about a 5% increase in heart-related deaths during this season according to a 2004 study published in Circulation.
+There is about a 5 percent increase in heart-related deaths during this season according to a 2004 study published in Circulation.

 Take steps this holiday season to counteract the extra stress you know is ahead.